'Extreme Vetting' Would Require Visitors To US To Share Contacts, Passwords

 Alternatively, can you imagine how we would react if the UK decided to do the same with US visitors?

+The prison population in the USA is huge compared to the UK (and Europe, Australia, New Zealand, etc etc etc)

+The "facts" prove citizens from the USA pose a significant increase in risk

-Will have zero effect on bad guys (Score:2)
+Will have zero effect on bad guys (Score:4, Insightful)

 The cost to personal liberty, the flagrant unconstitutionality, and the chilling effect on US international relations and tourism aside, this is ALSO a bad idea because it will have zero effect on the real bad guys.